Meals at home

 What is the ‘Meals at home’ service?

 The Newcastle City Council ‘Meals at home’ service provides hot healthy meals delivered to your door.
 All meals take into account cultural and dietary needs.

-You can receive meals on a long term, short term or emergency basis every day all year round.
-All the meals are cooked from fresh ingredients on the day you get them and they can cater for specific diets including:
+You can receive meals on a long term, short term or emergency basis, every day. all year round.
+All the meals are cooked from fresh ingredients on the day you get them.
+They can cater for a wide variety of dietary needs including: